 3. Set the wreath somewhere to dry and take shape.

 My vine wreath is just the perfect addition to the bentwood trellis used to distract from the compost bin.

-A side note: if you want to also make your own bentwood trellis, Making Bentwood Trellises, Arbors, Gates, & Fences by Jim Long is a great resource.
+If you want to also make your own bentwood trellis, Making Bentwood Trellises, Arbors, Gates, & Fences by Jim Long is a great resource.
 It has many designs to choose from plus information on choosing wood, suggested plantings, and even recipes.